cromlish4/BearReps/README.md

 also has the score and the rules displayed at all times, allowing a user to refer back during game play.

 A Node.js server is set up to allow for local play.
+The GUI will react to a card being selected and change the opacity and is able to unselected.